 Lens Replacement Surgery

-The day of the procedure, patients are given a mild sedative to help relax and eye drops are used to dilate your pupils.
+On the day of the procedure, you are given a mild sedative to help relax and eye drops are used to dilate your pupils.
 An anesthetic will be used to numb your eye during the operation.

 During the procedure, a small incision is created and the natural crystalline lens, which has become clouded, is removed from the eye.
 Once this lens is removed, it is replaced with a new artificial lens.
 This replacement lens allows patients to regain the level of vision they had prior to developing the cataract.
 Advancements in technology have created a number of customized lenses, which may be used depending on the individual needs of the patient.